wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## What you’ll build
-To understanding how you can build a message filltering web service using Ballerina, let’s consider a real world use case of a Colified students filtering service based on their marks.
+To understanding how you can build a message filltering web service using Ballerina, let’s consider a real world use case of a Colified students filtering service based on the marks of subjects.
 The following figure illustrates all the required functionalities of the Message Filtering Service that we need to build.

 ![Message Filtering Service](images/ballerina_sample.png "Message Filtering Service")